IanQS/that_2022/3_monads/README.md

 ## Day 1: Error handling is ...
 Optional?

-You decide to tackle the issue of having the `None` values being stored in a separate data-structure.
-Ideally, they all sit in the same place.
+You decide to tackle the first issue: unifying the data structure to return a single object instead of a tuple.
+Your

-Task list
+goals:

 ```
 0) Modify the avl_tree class and IHM class to allow None-insertions
 1) modify `map` to account for ^
 ```

+As mentioned before, we deal with a simplified `IHMResult` that was defined in the functor section.
+We don't use any of the implemented functions, and our code is just far cleaner this way.

 ### A solution